kethahel99/SlackerRunner/README.md

 Intro
 ============
 Slacker TFS / VS test runner.
 Allows you to run Slacker tests from within Visual Studio and during Continuous Integration under TFS.
-This is not a TestRunner, rather a process runner that can be run by UnitTests and will bring back number of failures and passed slacker tests back to TFS.
+This is not a TestRunner, rather a process runner that can be run by UnitTests and will bring back number of failures and passed Slacker tests back to TFS.